dorkbox/SystemTray/README.md

 SystemTray.TRAY_SIZE   (type int, default value '24')
- - Size of the tray, so that the icon can properly scale based on OS. (if it's not exact)
+ - Size of the tray, so that the icon can properly scale based on OS. (if it's not exact).
+This only applies for Swing tray icons.
  - NOTE: Must be set after any other customization options, as a static call to SystemTray will cause initialization of the library.